jinghuazhao/INF/docs/README.md

 ## The OPG example

-See the stacked image below.
+This proves to be a positive control.
+The stacked image below shows Q-Q, Manhattan, LocusZoom and forest plots.

 <p align="center">
 <img src="doc/OPG-qmlf.png">